phikrause32/phikrause32/README.md

 ### About me:

 Hi!
 I'm Philip, a recent graduate from Arizona State University with a Bachelor's of Science in Data Science.
 This is my portfolio of data science projects that covers many of the valuable skills I learned in my education.
-I am passionate about making positive change in the world through and hope to do so in my future career.
+I am passionate about making positive change in the world and hope to do so in my future career.

 ### My Projects: